-Separability and noisy transitions are assumptions that restrict per-period payoffs and state-to-state transitions in a dynamic stochastic game.
-Many models in the literature are amenable to these assumptions.
-Examples include investment games (Spence 1979, Fudenberg and Tirole 1983, Hanig 1986, Reynolds 1987, Reynolds 1991, Dockner 1992), R&D races (Reinganum 1982, Lippman and McCardle 1987), models of industry dynamics (Ericson and Pakes 1995), and dynamic public contribution games (Marx and Matthews 2000, Compte and Jehiel 2004, Georgiadis 2014).
-The recent continuous-time stochastic games with moves at random times (Arcidiacono, Bayer, Blevins, and Ellickson 2015, Ambrus and Lu 2015, Calcagno, Kamada, Lovo, and Sugaya 2014) also satisfy these assumptions.
+While the assumptions of separability and noisy transitions doubtlessly rule out some interesting applications, many dynamic models in the literature are amenable to these assumptions.
+Examples include investment games (Spence 1979, Fudenberg and Tirole 1983, Hanig 1986, Reynolds 1987, Reynolds 1991, Dockner 1992), R&D races (Reinganum 1982, Lippman and McCardle 1987), models of industry dynamics (Ericson and Pakes 1995), dynamic public contribution games (Marx and Matthews 2000, Compte and Jehiel 2004, Georgiadis 2015), and the recent continuous-time stochastic games with moves at random times (Arcidiacono, Bayer, Blevins, and Ellickson 2016, Ambrus and Lu 2015, Calcagno, Kamada, Lovo, and Sugaya 2014, Kamada and Kandori 2017).
+We also show that some dynamic models that are not obviously separable, including the asynchronously repeated Bertrand, Cournot, and coordination games in Maskin and Tirole (1988a, 1988b) and Lagunoff and Matsui (1997), can be re-cast to satisfy our assumptions.